Apostille vs. Authentication: Are They the Same Thing?

 However, the burden of ensuring that all paperwork is properly filled out and submitted, and that you’re requesting the right type of certification, falls on you.

-Mobile Notary Services in Metro D.C.
+Legal Services in Metro D.C.

 Please note: Our mobile notary services are only available in certain service areas.